BB1464/workshop-introduction-to-R/README.md

 # Pre-Requisite for Attending this Training

--   You need to have a laptop
+-   You need to have a laptop with a minimum of 4 Gig RAM

 -   You need to have internet connection to Install R, R Studio and all the required packages.